MartinThoma/MartinThoma.github.io/_posts/2014-01-28-highend-notebooks.md

   * Noise in dB
   * Information about Linux support (especially Debian)
 * Explain your version names!
-* Provide a possibility to compare your products.
+* Provide a possibility to compare your products like Intel does with [ark.intel.com](http://ark.intel.com/) for its processors
 * Provide a possibility to filter your products by technical specification.
 * Add an image of your product to Wikipedia Commons